 See below for the history of the Idemitsu Ihatove Trial in Japan and the development of a NZ version launched in 2010.

-2018 NZ Ihatove Adventure Trial Weekend
+2019 NZ Ihatove Adventure Trial 10th Anniversary Weekend (scroll down for the entry form)

 All three days are held at the NonStop Trials Park, signposted from the Eighty Eight Valley Road turn-off, Wakefield, Nelson.

-Friday is all about an introduction to trials with assisted coaching.
 Saturday and Sunday will give you the Ihatove experience.

 Emphasis for section setting is long smooth and flowing, using the grounds contour.